Pajko97/pc-build/planning.md

 - React.js - Standard stuff on the front end
 - Django - Want to experiment with it a little bit since in my career I have done mainly JS on the backend
-- Cheerio Scraper - Information will be fetched from Cheerio
+- Apify ( Cheerio/Pupeteer ) - Information will be fetched from Apify with Cheerio or Pupeteer

 Database:
 - PostgreSQL

+# Features

+For starters, app will return best suited options for gamers.
+Later i will add other data for proffessions like 3D Modeling, Software Development etc.